 You can add them to cocktails, or just make a pickled strawberry cocktail.
 Also, try them on top of a vanilla cheesecake or some ice cream.
 They are nice as part of a cheese board or picnic basket.
 They are a great addition to my Vanilla Dutch Baby with Clementine Curd as well.

-If you tried this pickled strawberry recipe, I’d love to hear how they turned out!
-Just leave a rating or comment below, or take a picture and tag me @thecoppertable on Instagram.
-You can also pin to a board on Pinterest or share with your friends on social media!
-If you have not signed up for my newsletter, you can do that below.
-I have all sorts of exclusive content just for newsletter subscribers, and I’d love for you to join.
+You can also pin to a Strawberry, Pickling, Dessert, or Appetizer board on Pinterest or share with your friends on social media!
+If you have not signed up for my newsletter, you can do that at the bottom of this post.
+I have all sorts of exclusive content just for newsletter subscribers along with a free ebook, and I’d love for you to join.
 Happy Cooking!

-Pickled Strawberries with Pink Peppercorn and Rose
+PrintPickled Strawberries with Pink Peppercorn and Rose

 Can you pickle strawberries?
 Yes you can!
 These Pickled Strawberries are an easy no cook recipe.
 They are great right out of the jar, or in cocktails and desserts.
 This recipe is the perfect use for an overabundance of berries!